Purim Torah: History

 While one may find various forms of Jewish humor and satire in Talmud, parodies in Jewish literature started appearing only in the twelfth century.
 In some examples, the boundary between humor and irreverence is very thin.
 An example of such is the fourteenth century Masekhet Purim by Kalonymus ben Kalonymus, condemned by many scholars.

 Purim Torah authors, often displaying an amazing grasp of Jewish knowledge, playfully use some of the far-fetched methods of Talmudic logic and Biblical exegesis in order to reach absurd conclusions.
 Another popular method is "play on words" where a reasonable word or phrase is purposefully misinterpreted as something absurd that sounds similar.
-For example the verse in the Megilla that states "Vashti made a feast for the women" sounds similar (in Hebrew) to "Vashti was born of two women".
+For example the verse in the Megilla that states "Vashti made a feast for the women" sounds similar (in Hebrew) to "Vashti was made like [as big as] two women".

 Ashkenazi culture has a variation of the Purim Torah that is acted out, often with elaborate costumes known as a Purim Shpiel, from the Yiddish for "Purim play".